crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/types-of-penetration-testing/types-of-penetration-testing-quiz.md

 ### Types of penetration testing

-**1. During a security assessment, the testers are provided with source code, network architecture diagrams, and user credentials.
+**1. During a security assessment, the penetration testers are provided with source code, network architecture diagrams, and user credentials.
 This scenario best describes which penetration testing approach?**\
 a) Black Box\
 b) **White Box**\
 c) Grey Box\